The Domino Effect of Local Ecological Collapse

 But ecosystem degradation is already affecting the well-being of 40% of the global population.
 And global warming is likely to become one of the most significant drivers of biodiversity loss by the end of the century.

-A global agreement adopted by 196 countries at the COP15 in December 2022, the KMGBF sets out an ambitious blueprint for the transformation of our societies’ relationship with nature.
+The Kunming-Montreal Global Biodiversity Framework (KMGBF) sets out an ambitious blueprint for the transformation of our societies’ relationship with nature.
 Its primary goal is to halt and reverse biodiversity loss by 2030.

 All Parties are expected to prepare National Biodiversity Strategies and Action Plans (NBSAPS) reflecting the ambition of the KMGBF.
 To maximise synergy, the NBSAPs should be integrated into broader National Sustainable Development Strategies guided by the 17 Sustainable Development Goals (SDGs) and the Pact for the Future